This post may contain affiliate links. Please read our full Disclosure Policy.

 We also used a layer of sand on top of the bricks to create a more level surface for placing the bricks on.
 You can be as picky as you would like with this step… we used a level a couple of times but didn’t get too particular.

 The next step was to place the bricks to make the circular shape of the fire pit.
-Once we got the bricks all laid in you may find they don’t fit perfectly so you may need to adjust your circle slightly.
+Once we got the bricks all laid, you may find they don’t fit perfectly.
+Simply adjust your circle slightly.
 Or the bonus with using salvaged bricks was that each brick was unique so we just swapped a couple out until we got the right fit.

-I placed the plastic trim around the bricks and used 8” spikes to secure the plastic border.
-Dump the polymeric sand onto the bricks and then use a brush to sweep it into the little cracks.
-I also brushed the sand off of the top of the bricks because I didn’t’ want the sand covering the bricks.
-If any of the sand is left on the top of the bricks it will stay there and will be very hard to remove later on.
+Be sure to dump the polymeric sand onto the bricks and then use a brush to sweep it into the little cracks.
+I also brushed the sand off of the top of the bricks because I didn’t want the sand covering the bricks.
+If any of the sand is left on the top of the bricks, it will stay there and will be very hard to remove later on.

 To activate the polymeric sand requires water!
 I lightly began watering down the bricks and the sand began to solidify.
 Water the bricks down again after about 10 minutes and then leave them.
 The sand takes about 3 days to fully cure and harden so try to avoid moving the stones or placing heavy objects on them for a few days!

 After constructing the fire pit walls, it’s essential to inspect and reinforce the structure as needed.
 Double-check the placement of the bricks, verifying that they are secure in their positions and that the mortar has properly adhered.
 If needed, adjust the bricks for improved stability and fill any gaps with additional mortar or sand.